oktadev/okta-blog/_source/_posts/2021-04-23-elasticsearch-go-developers-guide.md

 Run the program and try some match and prefix searches.
 For example:

-For option 3 (“Search spacecraft by key and value”) try:
+For option 3 ("Search spacecraft by key and value") try:
 Enter key: `name`
 Enter value: `enterprise`

-For option 4 (“Search by spacecraft key and prefix”) try:
+For option 4 ("Search by spacecraft key and prefix") try:
 Enter key: `registry`
 Enter value: `ncc`